1922 regnal list of Ethiopia: Claimants during the Zagwe period

 "Chronological table of the 8 generations of an Israelitish dynasty, who were not raised to the throne, during the period of the reign of the posterity of the Zagwe."

-This section does not appear on Taye Gabra Mariam's version of the list but is included on Tafari's list.
-Tafari however provided no background information, reign dates or lengths for this line of kings.
+This section does not appear in Taye Gabra Mariam's version of the list but is included in Tafari's.
+Tafari, however, provided no background information, reign dates, or lengths for this line of kings.
 E. A. Wallis Budge explained these kings reigned at Shewa and were descendants of Dil Na'od.
 Henry Salt likewise noted the Axumite royal family fled to Shewa after Axum was destroyed by Gudit and reigned there for 330 years until the accession of Yekuno Amlak.

-A manuscript from Dabra Libanos included a list which numbered a total of 44 kings and a woman named Masoba Warq.
+A manuscript from Dabra Libanos included a list that numbered a total of 44 kings and a woman named Masoba Warq.
 In some traditions, Masoba Warq, whose name means "golden basket", is claimed to be a daughter of Dil Na'od who married Mara Takla Haymanot.
-She supposedly married him against her father's will and together they took the throne.
+She supposedly married him against her father's will, and together they took the throne.

 A different regnal list from Debre Damo lists all of these kings as rulers of the Zagwe dynasty instead.
 This list begins the dynasty with a king named "Zagwe", followed by king named "Del Na'ad" (apparently different from the Axumite king of the same name) and then provides the following eight kings as his successors.

-The description of this dynasty as an "Israelitish" dynasty is a reference to the Ethiopian monarchy's claimed descent from Solomon.
+The description of this dynasty as an "Israelitish" dynasty refers to the Ethiopian monarchy's claimed descent from Solomon.
 Yekuno Amlak would claim his descent from king Solomon through this line of kings (see Emperors of Ethiopia Family Tree).

 Each king is the son of the previous one.